karmab/autolabeller/README.md

-This repo contains a sample controller automatically labelling nodes based on predefined rules
+This repo contains a sample controller automatically labelling nodes based on predefined regex rules matching node name.

 ## Configuration

-A predefined configmap named `labelrules` needs to be created in *default* namespace.
+A configmap named needs to be created to define rules.
 For instance, you can use the following:

 ```
+NAMESPACE="default"
-kubectl create configmap -n default labelrules --from-file=rules1.properties --from-file=rules2.properties
+kubectl create configmap -n $NAMESPACE labelrules --from-file=rules1.properties --from-file=rules2.properties
 ```

 The rule file has the following format: